MiloudEloumri/seresye/README.md

     $ rebar3 eunit

-All Examples and Eunit tests are tested using,
-*rebar 3.17.0 on Erlang/OTP 23 Erts 11.0*
+All Examples and Eunit tests are currently tested using *rebar 3.17.0 on Erlang/OTP 23 Erts 11.0*
----
+***
 Conclusions
 -----------